Get £5 off on orders over £50 - Use Coupon 'Nifty Fifty'

 July 21: US Marines land on Guam.

 July 23 – 27: Polish uprising at Lwow against Germans.
 Towards the end of the uprising Soviet forces arrive.
 Soviets complete capture of Lwow and NKVD arrest 5000 of the Polish soldiers involved in the uprising and send them to Gulag camps.
+Of Jewish residents, only 300 survive from a pre-war population of 160,000.

 August 1: The Warsaw Uprising begins in Poland, with Polish resistance fighters attempting to liberate Warsaw from German occupation.